robertorosero/pyhtonmig/Doc/reference/simple_stmts.rst

 * If the target list is a single target: The object is assigned to that target.

-* If the target list is a comma-separated list of targets:
+* If the target list is a comma-separated list of targets: The object must be an iterable with the same number of items as there are targets in the target list, and the items are assigned, from left to right, to the corresponding targets.
+  (This rule is relaxed as of Python 1.5; in earlier versions, the object had to be a tuple.
+Since strings are sequences, an assignment like ``a, b = "xy"`` is now legal as long as the string has the right length.)

   * If the target list contains one target prefixed with an asterisk, called a "starred" target: The object must be a sequence with at least as many items